from copy import deepcopy

 from .sew_handler import SEWWrangler

-from .utils import compute_up_down, find_interval, normalize_array
+from .utils import compute_up_down, normalize_array

 __author__ = "Aaron Lun, Jayaram Kancherla"